 The expected outcomes/outputs would be a group of diverse people who collect or use marine data coming away from the course with much more improved awareness of the need for proper marine data management.
 The ultimate goal would be that they take that awareness back to their organisations and change their work processes so that MEDIN data management practices are integrated into their work streams in the future.
 A secondary objective would be that these organisations would see the value of MEDI and become MEDI partners/sponsors and store their data in MEDIN DACs, thus expanding the MEDIN network.

-Scottish Inshore Fisheries Integrated Data System (SIFIDS) workshop
+Scottish Inshore Fisheries Integrated Data System (SIFIDS) workshop (invitation only)

 Organiser: Hannah Ladd-Jones

 Timings & Location: 09.30-12.30 on Friday 2nd November in Conference room 6/7